antor44/AI-Bluetooth-Phone-Assistant/README.md

         └── whisper-cli         # Original compiled path of the whisper-cli executable
 ```

-### Directory Components Breakdown:
+**Key notes:**
-*   **`switchboard.db`:** The SQL database created automatically at runtime.
-It holds the active calls history, whitelist/blacklist rules, and persistent GUI configuration settings.
+*   **`switchboard.db`:** Auto-created at runtime.
+Holds call history, whitelist/blacklist rules, and persistent GUI configuration settings.
-*   **`/models`:** This is where you place the offline GGML model binaries downloaded for `whisper.cpp`.
-    *   *Tip:* For English-only installations, using the specialized English-only models (e.g., **`ggml-medium.en.bin`** or **`ggml-base.en.bin`**) provides significantly better performance, lower resource usage, and higher accuracy compared to their standard multilingual counterparts.
+*   **`/models`:** For English-only installations, specialized English-only models (e.g., `ggml-medium.en.bin`) provide significantly better performance and accuracy than their multilingual counterparts.
-*   **`/languages`:** Contains separate directory folders for each translation locale.
-Adding a new language (like the `/fr-FR` example) is as simple as creating a folder, copying the JSON files, and translating their text values while preserving the original JSON parameter keys.
+*   **`/languages`:** Adding a new language is as simple as creating a folder, copying the JSON files, and translating the text values while preserving the original JSON parameter keys.
-*   **`/recordings`:** This directory holds the audio files of the processed calls.
-For every call, it generates a clean mono caller track (used for post-call Whisper transcription) and a high-quality synchronized stereo master containing both speaker channels separated.
+*   **`/recordings`:** Generates a clean mono caller track (for post-call Whisper transcription) and a synchronized stereo master with both speaker channels separated.
+Manage these files according to your privacy preferences.

-### Data Storage & Sensitivity Note
-The presence of call audio, transcripts, and per-number history means this directory structure should be treated as sensitive local data.
-Real deployments should think about file permissions, disk encryption, backup scope, retention limits, and explicit deletion workflows rather than indefinite accumulation.

 ---